Sugarlord32/persona-dmg-calc/README.md

 # persona-dmg-calc

+# THIS BRANCH CONTAINS UNTESTED CODE BASED ON THE ORIGINAL, ALL "CLEANED UP" BY CLAUDE AI.
+THIS BRANCH WILL BE UNSUPPORTED AND UNTESTED AS IT WAS JUST MADE FOR FUNSIES

 calc is slang for calculator if you didnt know

 i don't know if half of this shit works lol crashes might be here